JackLockhart04/Lisp-Interpreter/README.txt

         Builds end up in `build` dir.
         Run `main` for use with stdin.
         Run `main < 'filename'` for file as stdin.
         Run `main 'filename'` to read from file.
-Has similar output as above.
+Has better output formatting.

         ### In code